Jun711/jun711.github.io/_posts/2019-11-21-best-exchange-rate-and-cheapest-international-wire-transfer-service.md

 That means for every USD that we buy from TD Bank, TD Bank probably makes around **0.0321 CAD**(1.3621 - 1.33) for every USD that we buy using CAD.
 In other words, when we buy 1000 USD, TD Bank probably makes 32.1 CAD.

-On the other hand, [TransferWise](http://bit.ly/jun-transferwise){:target="_blank"}facilitates international currency exchange using mid market rate which is the rate we see on Google, XE and Yahoo Finance.
+On the other hand, [TransferWise](http://bit.ly/jun-forex){:target="_blank"} facilitates international currency exchange using mid market rate which is the rate we see on Google, XE and Yahoo Finance.
 Logically, then, mid market rate is then the middle rate between buying and selling prices of currency markets.
 To read more about [mid market rate](https://transferwise.com/gb/mid-market-rate){:target="view_window"}.

 ## Foreign Exchange Service
-According to Wikipedia, [TransferWise](http://bit.ly/jun-transferwise){:target="_blank"} is described as following:
+According to Wikipedia, [TransferWise](http://bit.ly/jun-forex){:target="_blank"} is described as following:

 > TransferWise is a British online money transfer service founded in January 2011 by Estonians Kristo Käärmann and Taavet Hinrikus and is based in London.
 The company supports more than 750 currency routes across the world including GBP, USD, EUR, AUD and CAD, and provides multi-currency accounts.